-More items of unexploded ordnance were safely recovered last week by our team supporting planned excavation work as part of a new wind farm installation in Scotland.
+More items of Unexploded Ordnance (UXO) were safely recovered last week by our team supporting planned excavation work as part of a new wind farm installation in Scotland.

 Following an initial non-intrusive survey at one of the proposed turbine locations, additional support work led to the discovery of numerous 2-inch mortars and another 25lb projectile.